People used to ask me to teach them how to start freelancing, and I always recommend the best articles I can find about the topic.

 So, is that the definition of evergreen content?

-It’s just an example of writing.
+It’s just an example.

 If a piece of content is expected to see a decline in interest and relevance after a set timeframe (let’s say after an event has finished or a holiday season has ended), then it is not evergreen.Erika Varaghouli, SEMrush